echabert/ESIPAPCpp/sessions/Session1.md

   - You have to use several classes from the Standard Template Library (STL), in particular:
      - [ifstream](http://www.cplusplus.com/reference/fstream/ifstream/) : a class which allow to open file
 	 - [cout](http://www.cplusplus.com/reference/iostream/cout/?kw=cout): an object of the class ostream that represents the standard output stream
+	 - [vector](http://www.cplusplus.com/reference/vector/vector/?kw=vector): a class which describes an array of n objects
   - Do not wait to finish to write the code before testing it.
 It is advised that you should build and test the code regularly.
   - Put some comments in your code in order to explain what you are doing.
   - For displaying properly a the screen the unit `°C`, you can type `cout << "\370" << "C";`